 It shows that the evidence is extensive in some areas (for example, on mental health interventions), but very limited in others (like contextual safeguarding).
 It helps us understand where more research is needed.

-Our Evidence and Gap Map will be most useful as a reference database for academic and policy experts working in this area.
-But it provides the foundation for our upcoming Toolkit.
-The YEF Toolkit will translate the underlying evidence into easy to find, easy to understand summaries, so that people working with children at risk, and those who commission services for them, can use it in their decision making.
+Our Programmes Evidence and Gap Map will be most useful as a reference database for academic and policy experts working in this area.
+But it provides the foundation for our Toolkit.
+The YEF Toolkit translates the underlying evidence into easy to find, easy to understand summaries, so that people working with children at risk, and those who commission services for them, can use it in their decision making.

 It will also help to focus our future grant-making by identifying promising approaches that would benefit from more research and areas where there are big gaps in knowledge.
 It’ll make sure we’re funding the right high-quality evaluations to help us find the very best ways to reduce violence.